 If you do opt for heart rate control then there are two methods that can be used:

-Drugs are used to slow the conduction between the atria and the ventricles (at the AV node) so that the atria keep fibrillating at the same rate but the ventricles are activated less often.
+Drugs are used to slow the conduction between the atria and the ventricles (by supplementing the natural rate limiting effect of the AV node) so that the atria keep fibrillating at the same rate but the ventricles are activated less often.
 The most effective drugs are beta-blockers or calcium channel blockers like diltiazem or verapamil.
 Digoxin is now less commonly used drug for this purpose in the UK because it is only effective at controlling heart rate at rest, when you are in the doctors surgery, but may leave the heart rate too high when you walk out of the surgery.

-Unfortunately as with all treatments these drugs may have side effects and rarely these can be dangerous.
-Dangerous side effects are very rare but all heart rhythm controlling drugs can cause heart rhythm problems and sometimes can produce a fatal heart rhythm.
-It can often be difficult to get the heart rate down sufficiently without lowering it too much and so patients may find that their heart races at some times but is slow and makes them feel dizzy at others.
+Unfortunately, as with all treatments these drugs may have side effects and rarely these can be dangerous.
+Dangerous side effects are incredibly rare and overall these types of drugs have more cardiovascular benefit than risk and are more often used to control high blood pressure or reduce risks of heart attack.
+It can sometimes be difficult to get the heart rate down sufficiently without lowering it too much and so patients may find that their heart races at some times but is slow and makes them feel dizzy at others.
 Other common side effects are tiredness and loss of sex-drive for beta-blockers and constipation for verapamil.